CQC We and I Statements

 Before sharing any information, the adult’s consent to that information being shared should be obtained.
 If the adult lacks capacity, information should only be shared where the local authority is satisfied that doing so is in the adult’s best interests.
-In the case of a young carer, consideration is given to whether it is appropriate to share the information about the adult the young carer cares for (see also Transition to Adult Care and Support).
+In the case of a young carer, consideration is given to whether it is appropriate to share the information about the adult the young carer cares for (see also Preparing for Adulthood Policy).

 Once the adult has completed the assessment, the local authority has to be assured that it is an accurate and complete reflection of the adult’s needs, desired outcomes and the impact of their needs on their wellbeing.
 The process of a supported self-assessment should begin with the first contact and is only complete when this assurance has been secured.